-Anxious cats usually hate getting groomed, because it puts them in a situation where they feel trapped.
+Common problem: you want to groom your kitty, and they hate you for it!
+Anxious cats usually aren’t very fond of getting groomed, because it puts them in a situation where they feel trapped.
 Whether you’re trying to groom an anxious cat yourself at home or have booked them in to see a professional, you might be wondering if there are any measures you can take that will help control the amount of stress during groom time.
-So let’s see how can you make cat grooming a little easier for you and your anxious cat.
-But first things first:
+So, let’s take a look!

 Top three tips for stress-free grooming